 ID RiC-A22 Name Identifier Definition A word, number, letter, symbol, or any combination of these used to uniquely identify or reference an individual instance of an entity within a specific information domain.
 Domain Thing Specifications Can include Global Persistent Identifiers (globally unique and persistently resolvable identifier for the entity) and/or Local Identifiers.
 Both the domain within which the identifier is unique, and the rules used in forming the identifier value should be provided with the identifier value.
 Extensibility May be extended with any number of specific attributes.
-Repeatability Repeatable Value schema Rule-based value; model-based text; free text Scope Within a given domain (a closed system), identifiers are used to uniquely reference instances of an entity.
+Repeatability Repeatable Value schema Rule-based value; model-based text; free text Scope instances of an entity.
 Identifiers are instruments of control that facilitate management of the entities within the domain.
 The formulation of identifiers commonly is based on rules.
 In addition to an identifier needing to be unique within a domain, it is also highly desirable that it be persistent, that is, that the identifier uniquely identifies the entity over time.
 A variety of organizations provide rules for the formation of identifiers , and services designed to facilitate the persistence of identifiers .
 Such identifiers are commonly referred to as Persistent Identifiers (or PIDs).
 PIDs conform to RFC 3986, but impose additional rules.
 Common examples are Archival Resource Keys (ARKs) 21 and Digital Object Identifiers (DOIs).
 22 Within the global environment of the Internet, there are special rules for the formation of identifiers to ensure that they are unique within the domain of the Internet.
-Such identifiers must conform to the Internet Engineering Task Force (IETF) Uniform Resource Identifier rules (RFC 3986).
+Such identifiers must conform to the Internet Engineering Task Force (IETF) Uniform Resource Identifier rules (REC 3986).
 23